-Prerequisite: COMPASS reading score of 70, or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75.
+Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55.
 The styles and developments in architecture are chronicled from the period of time just prior to World War II until the present time.
 Modern American architects and their architecture will be compared and contrasted to those of the same time period internationally.
 Lab Fee

-HIST 240 African American History 3 CR

-Prerequisite: COMPASS reading score of 70, or a "C" or "P" in STSK 96, 98, 99, TSRE 50, 55 or 75.
+HIST 240 African American History 3 CR Prerequisite: ACCUPLACER® reading score of 60, or a "C" in TSRE 55.
 This course will focus on the African American experience since the era of the Civil War.
-Major emphasis will be placed on the background and development of the civil rights movement of the 1950s and 1960s.
-An overview of the contributions of African Americans to American culture will be explored, as well as the sociocultural obstacles faced by this minority group.
+Major emphasis will be placed on the background and development of the civil rights move-